-- Describe how core program partners will share data and information and will collaborate to assure that all common primary indicators of performance for the core program partners in the local area will be collectively achieved. - Cite examples of how service integration is leading to greater customer access for services and appropriate customer information being shared among partners.
-Include specific actions, partners involved and how customer access and/or information sharing improved.
+• Describe how core program partners will share data and information and will collaborate to assure that all common primary indicators of performance for the core program partners in the local area will be collectively achieved.

 NOTE: Partners are encouraged to seek clarification from their respective core partner state agency and/or data staff.